NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

   delegating them to sub-Modules (see `Module Composition`_);

-The framework is provided with a `basic testing class`_ to easily plan and/or verify the Module behaviour.
+The framework is provided with a `basic testing class`_ to easily plan and verify the Module behaviour.

 A Module is associated to its View, which represents the user interface abstraction.
 Such abstraction is translated into HTML code by providing a Template_ script or callback method (see `View layer`_ for details).
 A Module receives also an `host configuration database`_ object, to store and retrieve values and trigger events.

 .. _`host configuration database`: `The Host Configuration Database`_

 Module dissection